 By way of a review, let me describe what the Big Book says about Step One and what differentiates an alcoholic physically, mentally, and spiritually, from a non-alcoholic.
 Physically, the alcoholic has an allergy, or an abnormal reaction, to alcohol.
 This abnormal reaction to alcohol is a craving for more alcohol once we take a few drinks.
 This craving NEVER happens to a non-alcoholic.
 Because of this, a non-alcoholic can ALWAYS predict how much they are going to drink, but an alcoholic CANNOT.
 Besides the craving, alcohol DOES something for an alcoholic that it does NOT do for a non-alcoholic.
 When an alcoholic drinks, they get a feeling of ease and comfort; an "IN control, get up and go into town, I like this" kind of a feeling.
 When a NON-alcoholic drinks, they get an "OUT of control, beginning of a nauseating, slightly tipsy, I don't like this so I don't want any more" kind of a feeling.
 That's why they stop after one or two, and make statements like, "I don't want another drink because I am feeling that first one."
+Mentally, we suffer from a condition called the obsession of the mind, also referred to as alcoholic insanity or the inability to see the truth about taking the first drink.
+This is why when we make a decision to stop drinking alcohol for good we cannot stay stopped.
+As the Big Book says, "our will power becomes practically non-existent, we are without defense against the first drink."
+This condition is fueled by the spiritual malady.
 Spiritually, because of the selfish and self-centered way the alcoholic views and deals with other people, their emotions, and life; they are filled with inner turmoil, discomfort, and anxiety.
 Since alcohol is the ONLY thing that we have experienced, which brings relief from this inner unmanageability, we turn to alcohol again and again, even though it has caused problems for us in the past.
-We don't see what alcohol is doing TO us, we ONLY think about what it is going to do FOR us, which describes the alcoholic's mental obsession.
-A

-NON-alcoholic's relationship with alcohol is a "take it or leave it" kind of relationship, but an ALCOHOLIC'S relationship with alcohol is a "I need it to deal with life" kind of relationship.
+We don't see what alcohol is doing TO us, we ONLY think about what it is going to do FOR us.
+A NON-alcoholic's relationship with alcohol is a "take it or leave it" kind of relationship, but an ALCOHOLIC'S relationship with alcohol is a "I need it to deal with life" kind of relationship.
 Please ask yourself if you can relate to the experience of an alcoholic.
-For more on the physical, mental, and spiritual aspects of alcoholism please go back to the Step 1 files and read "Step 1 (Physical, Mental & Spiritual)."